Auxdible/Auxdible/README.md

 * #### `🌎` - Stationed in the USA

 Hello!
 My name is Auxdible, aka Steven Primeaux.
-I am a seventeen-year-old Full Stack Developer and student, passionate about crafting innovative, interactive and invigorating experiences on the web!
-I have been studying Full Stack Development for three years and have learned numerous libraries, frameworks, and languages in my coding journey.
+I am a Full Stack Developer with three years of experience, passionate about crafting innovative, interactive and invigorating experiences on the web!
+I develop web-based applications in the cloud using Next.js and the MERN tech stack.

 ## 🖥️ Languages, Libraries, and Tools